Advanced examples#

 Qibocal also allows executing protocols without the standard interface.

 In the following tutorial we show how to run a single protocol using Qibocal as a library.
 For this particular example we will focus on the t1_signal protocol (see also T1 experiments).
+The fastest way consists in using the Executor class in the following way

 from qibocal.auto.execute import Executor